Algebraic and Algorithmic Methods for Computing Polynomial Loop Invariants: Implementation and Experiments

 \subsection{Experimental results}

-In Tables~\ref{table 1} and~\ref{table2}, we compare our implementation of Algorithm~\ref{alg3} with the software \textsf{Polar}, which is based on \cite{Unsolvableloops} for the case of unsolvable loops.
-Notably, on these benchmarks, \textsf{Polar} only produces invariants of the form $f(\xb)-f(\ab)$ where $\ab$ is the initial value and $f \in \Q[x]$.
-In contrast, Algorithm~\ref{alg3} can generate all polynomial invariants of the form $f(\xb)-f(\ab)$, whenever they exist.
-The benchmarks include those from \cite{Unsolvableloops} as well as unsolvable loops in the last two rows, where \textsf{Polar} fails to find any polynomial invariant of degree $\leq 8$.
-These benchmarks can be found at the following link:
+In Tables~\ref{table 1} and~\ref{table2}, we compare our implementation of Algorithm~\ref{alg3} with the software \textsf{Polar}, which is based on the methods of~\cite{Unsolvableloops, amrollahi2025solvable} for handling unsolvable loops.
+On these benchmarks, \textsf{Polar} only produces invariants of the form $f(\xb)-f(\ab)$, where $\ab$ is the initial value and $f \in \Q[\xb]$.
+In contrast, Algorithm~\ref{alg3} can generate all polynomial invariants of this form whenever they exist.
+The benchmarks are taken from~\cite{amrollahi2025solvable} and are available at

-{ } { A key distinction is that our approach is global, as we compute \emph{all possible polynomial invariants up to a specified degree}, while \textsf{Polar} generates only a (possibly empty) \emph{subset of them}.
-However, \textsf{Polar} can handle probabilistic loops, whereas our method is limited to deterministic ones.}
+A key distinction between the two approaches is that our method is global: we compute \emph{all} polynomial invariants up to a specified degree, whereas \textsf{Polar} returns only a (possibly empty) \emph{subset} of them.
+However, \textsf{Polar} can treat probabilistic loops, while our approach is restricted to deterministic ones.

+To compare our results with those of \textsf{Polar} in a meaningful way, we distinguish between \emph{effective} and \emph{non-effective} (or \emph{defective}) program variables.
+A variable is effective if it does not participate in any cyclic or nonlinear dependency within the loop; in such cases its evolution can be solved explicitly, and classical methods (such as Gr\"obner basis techniques) suffice to compute all polynomial invariants involving only effective variables.
+Invariants depending solely on effective variables are therefore not the focus of \textsf{Polar}'s unsolvable-loop analysis.
+For this reason, we report only polynomial invariants that involve at least one non-effective variable.
+This criterion is applied uniformly to the outputs of both \textsf{Polar} and Algorithm~\ref{alg3}.

-In Table~\ref{table 1}, we present quantitative data comparing the output of Algorithm~\ref{alg3} and \textsf{Polar} across various benchmarks (listed in the rows) for generating polynomial invariants of degrees $1, 2, 3, \dots, 8$.
-The column labeled ``Alg~\ref{alg3}" shows the number of polynomials computed by Algorithm~\ref{alg3}, which represents the dimension of the vector space of all polynomial invariants of the form $f(\xb) - f(\ab)$.
-The column labeled ``\textsf{Polar}" reports the number of polynomial invariants computed by \textsf{Polar}.
-For ``Nagata" and ``Squares," \textsf{Polar} fails to generate simple invariants such as $x_1 - a_1$ and $x_3^2 - x_3 - (a_3^2 - a_3)$.
+In Table~\ref{table 1}, we present quantitative data comparing Algorithm~\ref{alg3} and \textsf{Polar} across several benchmarks (listed in the rows) for generating polynomial invariants of degrees $1,2,3,\dots,8$.
+The column ``Alg~\ref{alg3}" reports the number of polynomial invariants involving at least one non-effective variable generated by Algorithm~\ref{alg3}.
+The column ``\textsf{Polar}" reports the number of polynomial invariants involving at least one non-effective variable computed by \textsf{Polar}.